temach/jplang/README.md

-# Keywords for kanji onyomi readings

-Sources used to decide the most appropriate ONYOMI keywords are in `resources/` directory:
-- cmudict.dict contains English phonetical transcriptions (http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
-- english-long-frequency.txt contains English words ordered by frequency of use, taken from subtitles (https://github.com/nachocab/words-by-frequency):
+# Onyomi keywords

 The resuling onyomi keywords in plain text format are in file:
 - onyomi-keywords.txt

 The results are also packaged as Anki deck in:
 - resources/onyomi-keywords.apkg

+Sources used to decide the most appropriate ONYOMI keywords are in `resources/` directory:
+- cmudict.dict contains English phonetical transcriptions (http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
+- english-long-frequency.txt contains English words ordered by frequency of use, taken from subtitles (https://github.com/nachocab/words-by-frequency):

 ### Guidelines for choosing onyomi keywords